LukeScrewdriver/LukeScrewdriver/README.md

-Hi im LukeScrewdriver, i like programming and made things with my 3D printer.
+Hi im LukeScrewdriver, i like programming and made things with my 3D printer.<br>

-I have a diploma in maintenance and technical assistance in 2019.
+I have a diploma in maintenance and technical assistance in 2019.<br>

 Below I leave other information about myself.